×

 YouCanBookMe Integration: Pros

-• Offloading the complexities of time and timezones- there are a lot of them.
+• Offloading the complexities of time and timezones— there are a lot of them

-• One less user-interface to design and build.
+• One less user-interface to design and build

-• Appointment reminder emails for free!
+• Free appointment reminder emails

 YouCanBookMe Integration: Cons

-• Lack of control with regard to branding.
+• Lack of control with regard to branding

-• Zero validation input: we couldn’t help it if a claimant clicked the browser back button and scheduled twice.
+• Zero validation input: we couldn’t help it if a claimant clicked the browser back button and scheduled twice

-• Domain-modeling divergence.
+• Domain-modeling divergence

 Rifts in SaaS domain-modeling

-Domain-driven design is an essential principle for engineering software in the 21st-century.
-Essentially, it prescribes modeling software after the domain, i.e. the industry or business or system it serves.
-This is surprisingly not implicit when producing code.
 Think of a software application as an iceberg: the user-facing interface sits above water, dwarfed by the hidden mass of business logic and models below the surface.
 And failures in domain modeling tend to occur in the submerged majority.

 User-facing application above the service, business logic below the surface.